obiwanjacobi/Zsharp/src/Zsharp/readme.md

 ## TODO

-- Refactor bool SetXxxxx() methods into bool TrySetXxxx and void SetXxxx() (throws) to reduce the number of Ast.Guard calls.
-- Promote AstVariableDefinition into AstAssignment.Variable when type is inferred.
-The AstVaraibleReference is discarded.
 - Dont let connection objects own their TypeReferences.
+    The TypeReference is owned by the most logical source code reference (context).
     AstExpressionOperand should not own (a copy of) the TypeReference of the actual operand.
     AstAssignment should not have a TypeReference ?
     AstExpression should not own its TypeReference
 - What about Identity?
     Lots of duplication.
 Perhaps let the Symbol own the Identity and all reference from it?
     Does VisitIdentity requere access to its parent?
-(Idedntiy Extension AddSymbol does) Or let all definition objects (function, parameter, variable, type) own (parent) the identifiers.
+(Identity Extension AddSymbol does) Or let all definition objects (function, parameter, variable, type) own (parent) the identifiers.
 - SymbolTable extensions
     Add(AstVariable) =>